fcoin-com/node-fcoin/README.md

-node-fcoin is a full implementation for FCoin cryptocurrency exchange trading API.
+node-fcoin is a full implementation for FCoin cryptocurrency exchange REST and WebSocket trading API.

 # Installation